 There is more glass than I know what to do with in the nooks and surfaces of my room—bottles and jars that used to contain ginger seltzer or iced flavored tea, jam or crunchy peanut butter.
 Some bottles I turned to pencil-holders, some jars to containers for sugar, cream, chocolate, and instant coffee.
 The bigger jars hold tchotchkes from places faraway: wooden charms and beaded bracelets, key rings, a cat head carved out of stone.
 On my bedside table is a jar of folded notes in orange, mint green, and blue, an archive of dates and memories of things that have made me happy since the turn of the year: a new book, a letter from a student, an evening out with him.
 Last night I opened the jar and found that most of the notes were about evenings out with him.
 I was not surprised, though I wondered if I found more pleasure in more things before he came along.
 What I don’t write down, I forget, and only recently did I think to record what made me happy.
 I know that happiness expires on the examination table.
 I don’t know if I thought that by writing about him, I could make him somehow stay.
 The notes are meaningless now, they evoke no emotion.
-I am tempted to drop three lit matchsticks into the jar and watch the scraps of paper burn.
+I drop three lit matchsticks into the jar and watch the scraps of paper burn.

 In a box in the bottom drawer of my closet, I keep his last birthday gift: a 70-year-old Coke bottle, cloudy and slightly bent out of shape, that he salvaged from a beach in a town ravaged by the strongest storm.
 My problem with gifts like this is that I overthink their symbolic significance (perhaps my general problem is that I overthink).
 Once, after a few beers, I asked him what the gift meant, and he said that it meant nothing more than what it was: an old bottle glinting in picturesque light, unbroken into sea glass.
 He likes old things for their accumulated years.
 I like old things only for their accumulated meanings.
 So I am keeping the bottle to fill with the dry-pressed stems of cut flowers—a reminder that even the sweetest tokens might turn to trash when meaning is not constantly remade.